 - I used chocolate syrup to coat the sides of this banana chocolate peanut butter cake.
 You can completely omit this, if you don’t have the syrup on hand.
 A great idea is to coat the sides with some leftover peanut butter filling and crumbs.

 - This cake tastes better when it is chilled well so that the frosting/filling has time to set.
 It will also be easier to cut.
 I highly suggest chilling it in the fridge for 2-3 hours (overnight is possible as well).

 Guys, if you give this chocolate cake with peanut butter and banana filling a go, please do let me know in the comments!

-Want to see how to make Banana Chocolate Peanut Butter Cake?
+Want to see how to make Chocolate Peanut Butter Cake with Bananas?
 Watch the video!

 Banana Chocolate Peanut Butter Cake